High School Student Video Contest

 Don’t have a Google account?
 Sign up at accounts.google.com.

 Don’t know how to upload your file?
 Learn more at support.google.com.

 Step 3: Submit your video.

-The top three videos, as determined by the judges, will be shown during general sessions of the 2012 NCSBA Annual Conference that will be held in Greensboro, November 12-14.
-Student directors of the top three videos, along with their respective principal and/or teacher, will be invited to the association’s Awards Ceremony that will be held on November 13.
+The top three videos and 10 honorable mention videos, as determined by the judges, will be shown during general sessions of the 2013 NCSBA Annual Conference that will be held in Greensboro, November 18-20.
+Student directors of the top three videos, along with their respective principal and/or teacher, will be invited to the association’s Awards Ceremony that will be held on November 19.
 First, second and third place winners will be announced during the ceremony.
-Prize money will be awarded to the winning schools as follows:

 Judging will be done by independent media and education professionals.